WireGuard VPN Client Configuration Example¶

 Click Apply Changes

-Next, assign the interface so the automatic gateway can be used for policy routing (Assign a WireGuard Interface).
+Next, assign the interface (Assign a WireGuard Interface):

 Navigate to Interfaces > Assignments